 Whilst it might be tempting to go for skimpy knickers or a thong, be aware that some styles can dig into your hips which can be uncomfortable.
-Bigger knickers can be just as sexy in the right fabrics and will help shape you without being restrictive; there is a lot to be said for high waisted pants and French knickers!
+Bigger knickers can be sexy in the right fabrics and will help shape you without being restrictive; there is a lot to be said for high waisted pants and French knickers!
 Kiss Me Deadly’s range of knickers are particularly popular with clients, and are worth checking out.

 Stockings tend to be more flattering on the thighs than hold-ups – with What Katie Did being a firm favourite with clients.
 Be sure to bring a couple of pairs in case you get any ladders or snags in them.
 You’ll also need a suspender belt to hold your stockings up.
 However, stockings are not an absolute requirement for a boudoir shoot.
 Whatever you choose, be comfortable.

 Looking for some gender-neutral lingerie options for your boudoir shoot instead?
 From ‘I woke up like this’ loungewear to full boudoir glam, there’s a beautiful variety of options out there and it makes for a fabulous list, so I’ve written an entirely separate post – with links – to help you pull together your very own gender-inclusive lingerie collection and prepare for your next boudoir shoot with me.

 If you’re wanting to wear a corset, buy it in advance and get used to wearing it for a few hours at a time – it’s important that you get used to the fit.
 If it’s your first ever corset, I’d suggest going no more than 4 inches smaller than your natural waist measurement.
 My favourite off the peg design for those buying their first ever corset is the Extreme Morticia Nouveau from What Katie Did.
 Alternatively, try a corselette or a basque; they are less restrictive but will still shape you without compromising on movement.